jakwakwa/frontend-nanodegree-feedreader/README.md

 ## Steps required to successfully run the application

-* download or clone this repo `https://github.com/jakwakwa/frontend-nanodegree-feedreader.git` on your local machine.
+* Download or clone this repo `https://github.com/jakwakwa/frontend-nanodegree-feedreader.git` on your local machine.

 * Open `index.html` in your web browser.